Mathomy/BlindDance/README.md

 - Strengthen the external soldering of the LRA motors.

-- Improve access to the USB-C port (currently difficult for visually impaired users). maybe create the 3 holes in the CAO file.
+- Improve access to the USB-C port (currently difficult for visually impaired users).
+Maybe create the 3 holes in the CAO file.

 - Add Braille information on the case (on/off button, USB-C port, right/left hand).